 Puglia is far enough south in Italy to enjoy great weather at Easter.
-Check out this selection of hotels including the Borgo Egnazia, a charming hotel with great facilities for children along with golf, watersports and spa for the grown-ups.
+Check out this selection of hotels including the Borgo Egnazia, which has great facilities for children along with golf, watersports and spa for the grown-ups.
 The Ostuni Rosa Marina Resort has tennis courts, football pitches and children’s clubs for ages 4 – 17.

 Don’t forget the glorious islands of Corsica and Sardinia.
 Check out this great selection of hotels, villas, apartments and residences on Corsica (and see the latest special offers).
 On Sardinia you’ll find excellent family-friendly hotels including Forte Village and Chia Laguna Resort.

 Easter is also a good time to visit Catalunya in the north-east corner of Spain.
 There are some great villas in this region for families, or you could opt for the beautiful town of Sitges near Barcelona, where I recommend these villas.
 Also see the latest special offers.

-How about a cycling holiday giving you and your kids the chance to explore a new region under your own steam with detailed maps and itineraries.
+How about a self-guided family cycling holiday giving you and your kids the chance to explore a new region under your own steam with detailed maps and itineraries.
 Easter is a great time of year for this (it’s not too hot) and it’s great value.
-Independent tours last between 6 and 12 nights with popular destinations including Brittany, the Loire Valley in France, and the Catalan coast of Spain (with a few nights in Barcelona).
 Your baggage is transported for you, and there’s a comfortable family hotel at the end of each day.
 Most popular destinations include Mallorca and Catalonia.

-We’ve discovered some gorgeous family-friendly hotels in Italy.
-The Borgo Scopeta Relais in Siena, Tuscany, is outstanding, and we also love this selection of agriturismi (farm stays) such as La Casella in the Umbrian countryside, which has a horse riding school, hiking, tennis and mountain biking.
+I’ve discovered some gorgeous family-friendly accommodation in Italy.
+The Borgo Scopeta Relais in Siena, Tuscany, is outstanding, and I also love this selection of agriturismi (farm stays) such as La Casella in the Umbrian countryside, which has a horse riding school, hiking, tennis and mountain biking.

-For a short break with young children, how about exploring Paris on a choice of private tours, including a drive around the French capital include treasure hunts at the Louvre and Musée d’Orsay, a scooter ride around the Eiffel Tower and a lesson in making baguettes.
+For a short break with young children, you can explore Paris, Rome on Florence on a luxury private tour.
+Treats in the French capital include treasure hunts at the Louvre and Musée d’Orsay, a scooter ride around the Eiffel Tower and a lesson in making French pastries.
 Details from Family Twist.

 Or spend a few days exploring one of Europe’s great cities, staying in a family apartment.
-Our favourites include a loft in Paris, a canal boat in Amsterdam, a stylish apartment in Berlin and a designer home in Barcelona.
+My favourites include a loft in Paris, a canal boat in Amsterdam, a stylish apartment in Lisbon and a designer home in Barcelona.

 Although it’s not strictly long haul, the Middle East is perfect in Easter.
 Try these photography holidays for families with The Adventure Company.

 Even with just two weeks off school, you’ll have enough of time to take a dream trip in Africa.
-We love these malaria-free safaris in South Africa and these family wildlife safaris in Kenya.
+I love these malaria free safaris in South Africa and these family wildlife safaris in Kenya.
 In South Africa, you could take a Cape Town, Garden Route and Safari fly drive and stay at the fabulous Grootbos Nature Reserve.

 Easter is a great time to visit the Caribbean but you need to pick your hotel with care.
-For families we particularly recommend the all-inclusive Verandah Resort & Spa in Antigua, Almond Beach Resort in Barbados and Round Hill Hotel & Villas in Jamaica.
+For families I particularly recommend the all-inclusive Verandah Resort & Spa in Antigua, Almond Beach Resort in Barbados and Round Hill Hotel & Villas in Jamaica.
 In Antigua, Carlisle Bay is particularly good for babies and toddlers.